alexeyu/structure-matcher/README.md

 The legacy version is written for a traditional website and returns XML.
 The new version, written for mobile devices, returns JSON.
 Moreover, the response for mobile devices should be lighter since network throughput can be low.
 So, it was decided to omit certain properties from the "mobile" response.
-Moreover, some other property values, like the author's first name are shortnened.
+Moreover, some other property values, like the author's first name are shortened.
 There are examples of the same response for both versions:

 ```xml
 <BookSearchResult>